 High switching frequency

 equals superior performance.

-True GaN™’s high switching frequency enables more precise waveform generation for improved performance.
+Vertical GaN™’s high switching frequency enables more precise waveform generation for improved performance.

 High energy density